 So, where should we keep the specific gravity of a float tank?
 A float tank will float someone starting around the 1.24 mark, and it may start to damage your pump and filtration system at or above a 1.3 specific gravity due to salt crystallization.
 The saturation point (for 93.5° F) is about 1.33.
 We’ve seen some float tanks with a specific gravity as low as 1.18, however within the range that works for floating people, we recommend being near the middle.
 We shoot to keep our specific gravity levels between 1.265 to 1.285 at all times.

 Be warned, the water in your tank will gradually evaporate and as you operate your tank, the specific gravity will shift higher and higher as you go.
-Good for floating, but it does mean that you’ll specific gravity will be fluctuating by minute degrees over time.
-Another good reason to keep it slightly higher.
+Good for floating, but it does mean that your specific gravity will be fluctuating by minute degrees over time.
+Another good reason to keep it slightly lower.

 At this point it may seem like you will never need to put new salt into your tank again, but alas entropy has other plans.
 Every floater brings out both water and salt with them (at Float On we’ve crunched the numbers, and came up with 1.1 pounds of salt per floater that we lose.
 Those darn floaters stealing our salt).